 News ‘Clear the Shelters’ offers pet adoptions at reduced, waived fees for one day only The ASPCA and Animal Care Centers of NYC are among the participating shelters in New York City.
 Animal Care Centers of NYC will waive adoption fees at its three shelters in Manhattan, Brooklyn and Staten Island this Saturday as part of the nationwide Clear the Shelters event.
 Photo Credit: Linda Rosier By Lisa L. Colangelo firstname.lastname@example.org @lisalcolangelo Updated August 15, 2018 5:08 PM Print Share fbShare Tweet gShare Email This could be the weekend to find that furry, four-legged best friend you always wanted.
 More than 100 animal shelters in the tristate area will reduce or waive their adoption fees Saturday for the annual Clear the Shelters event.
 Clear the Shelters is an effort to find homes for hundreds of unwanted and stray cats and dogs living in shelters who may be at risk of falling ill or being euthanized due to limited space.
 More than 6,800 pets living in local animal shelters have found new homes since 2015, according to NBC 4 New York and Telemundo 47, whose parent company runs the program.
 Nationally, more than 150,000 homeless pets were adopted during Clear the Shelter events since 2015.
 Animal Care Centers of NYC, which operates the city’s shelter system, said adoption fees will be waived at its three shelters in Manhattan, Brooklyn and Staten Island.
 The ASPCA, which has a Manhattan shelter, will offer a “name your adoption fee” promotion Saturday.
 While some animal advocates have praised efforts to boost adoptions, others have raised concerns about giving out pets for free without proper owner background checks.
 Those animals, they argue, could be used as bait for dog fighting and abuse.
 By Lisa L. Colangelo email@example.com @lisalcolangelo Lisa joined amNewYork as a staff writer in 2017.
 She previously worked at the New York Daily News and the Asbury Park Press covering politics, government and general assignment.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.